deweller/php-cliopts/README.md

 Features
 ------------

+- Simple one-line usage with a human readable configuration format
-- Parses $argv data into an associative array
+- Parses $argv data into an associative array similar to getopt()
-- Simple, human readable configuration
-- Error validation for missing or malformed arguments
+- Adds error validation for missing or malformed arguments or options
 - Nicely formatted help generation
+- Supports options (e.g. -i 100) and named arguments (./script.php /tmp/myfile.txt)

 Usage
 ------------

 ### Code ###

-Here is the php code:
+In its simplest form, the parser can be run from one line of php code:
 ```
 <?php